benjamin-awd/StatementSensei/README.md

 # Installation

-You may receive warnings on while trying to install -- this happens because the release binaries are unsigned.
+You may receive security warnings during installation -- this happens because the release binaries are unsigned, and are incorrectly flagged as malware.

 To get around this, follow these steps for [MacOS](https://support.apple.com/en-sg/guide/mac-help/mh40616/mac) / [Windows](https://stackoverflow.com/questions/54733909/windows-defender-alert-users-from-my-pyinstaller-exe).